Webhooks

 Verify requests from Opal with confidence by checking signatures using your signing secret.

-On each HTTP request that Opal sends, we add an X-Opal-Signature HTTP header.
+Opal includes an X-Opal-Signature HTTP header on each HTTP request sent.
 The signature is created by combining the signing secret with the body of the request we're sending using a standard HMAC-SHA256 keyed hash.

 Here is an example with Node to compute the signature using your signing secret.
-You may compare it against the value retrieved from the X-Opal-Signature header
+You can compare it against the value retrieved from the X-Opal-Signature header.

 const timestamp = request.header('X-Opal-Request-Timestamp')